 - For students under the age of 18 and not emancipated: the City of Baraboo Police Department, and the parent/guardian.

 - For students who are over the age of 18: the City of Baraboo Police Department, and the emergency contact or confidential contact (if provided by the student).

 Students are highly encouraged to complete the emergency contact information in their PASS account.
 In addition, students are encouraged to provide a confidential contact on the Residence Life Personal Data Form, in the event they were to go missing.
 Students have the ability to add, update, and change both of these contacts.
 For the emergency contact, students can access their PASS accounts.
 For the confidential contact, students can request their Personal Data Form from the Resident Assistant or Resident Director.
 This information is private and will be accessible to authorized campus officials( Residence Life Staff, Dean of Students Office Staff, and the Office of the Registrar staff) and only be disclosed to law enforcement personnel in furtherance of the missing person’s investigation.

 Any time anyone believes that a student is a threat to themselves or others; they should contact the City of Baraboo Police immediately (911 or 608.355.2720).
 If they want to report that a student is missing they can either contact the Director of Student Services (608.355.5260) or they can complete the online at https://go.uwplatt.edu/missing-student-notification-report.
 Anyone, even those outside the campus community, can complete this form any time they believe a student has been missing for an unusual amount of time.

 Missing Student Notification Procedure

-If any University Official, including Resident Advisors, is approached by anyone regarding a student missing for a minimum of twenty-four hours, that official should help them determine if a Missing Student Notification form should be completed.
+If any University Official, including Resident Assistants, is approached by anyone regarding a student missing for a minimum of twenty-four hours, that official should help them determine if a Missing Student Notification form should be completed.

 Here are some questions that may be of assistance: